LoyolaChicagoBooks/introcs-csharp/rst/sorting.rst

    positions 1..9 have the minimum value.
 If not, we find the minimum and swap it.
 Then we consider ``i=1`` and look at positions 2..9.
 And so on.

 We won't do the full algorithmic analysis here.
-Selection Sort is a a potentially good sort when the data are nearly in the right order.
-When the data are in precisely the opposite order (say, descending instead of ascending) the worst case behavior is on part with Bubble Sort, or :math:`O(N^2)` exchanges.
+Selection Sort is interesting because it does most of its work through *comparsions*, which is always the same regardless of how the data are ordered, :math:`\frac{1}{2} O(n^2 - n)`.
+The analysis of the number of *exchanges* is a bit complex for an introductory course but averages :math:`O(n\ log\ n)`.
+The comparisons are a non-trivial cost, however, and do show in our own performance experiments with randomly-generated data.

 Insertion Sort